cloudevents/spec/cloudevents/extensions/opcua.md

 ## General Constraints

-- OPC UA messages MUST use `binary-mode` of Cloud Events.
+- OPC UA messages MUST use `binary-mode` of CloudEvents.
 - OPC UA PubSub JSON messages MUST be encoded using non-reversible encoding as the decoding information are contained in metadata messages or by schema referenced via `dataschema` attribute.
-- Payload of OPC UA PubSub JSON messages MUST NOT contain Network Message Header and Data Set Header as those information are mapped into Cloud Events attributes.
+- Payload of OPC UA PubSub JSON messages MUST NOT contain Network Message Header and Data Set Header as those information are mapped into CloudEvents attributes.
 - OPC UA PubSub JSON messages MUST only contain one dataset message.